 Making Communities Investable: Attracting and Leveraging Private Investment for Public Good

 Whether the goal is economic development, affordable housing, environmental sustainability, or healthier communities, achieving change at scale is likely to require blending public funding, philanthropic grant dollars, and private investment.
 Mobilizing private capital that seeks financial as well as social and environmental returns, sometimes called “impact investment,” can help revitalize communities and achieve important public goals, but what does it take to attract and deploy capital for public good?
-Robin Hacke, a senior fellow at the Kresge Foundation, will introduce the framework of “capital absorption” and describe how it has been applied in Los Angeles, the San Francisco Bay Area, and Denver to assess and improve community investment systems in pursuit of social and environmental goals.
+In this video of an event held at the Lincoln Institute August 26, 2016, Robin Hacke, a senior fellow at the Kresge Foundation, introduces the framework of “capital absorption” and describe how it has been applied in Los Angeles, the Bay Area, and Denver to assess and improve community investment systems in pursuit of social and environmental goals.
 The framework looks beyond individual transactions and encourages leaders to collaborate to articulate strategic priorities for investment, build a set of investable opportunities with community benefits, and create an enabling environment that helps to advance the pipeline of deals and projects.
-The talk will draw from the paper Community Investment: Focusing on the System.
-Hacke will be joined in conversation by Chris Goett of the California Community Foundation, who has co-led the capital absorption work in Los Angeles, and David Wood, Director of the Initiative for Responsible Investment at Harvard University’s Hauser Institute for Nonprofit Organizations, who has been a partner in developing the framework since its inception.